Cowl: Religious usage

-Similarly, the Cistercians are known as the "White Monks", in reference to the color of the "cuculla" or white choir robe worn over their habits, as opposed to the black cuculla worn by Benedictine monks.
-"The Carthusian wears the ordinary monastic habit in white serge, but the scapular which is joined by bands at the side and has the hood attached to it, is known as the "cowl".
-The long flowing garment with wide sleeves, which usually bears this name, is used only by the deacon at high Mass."

 The cowl is traditionally bestowed upon the monk at the time of making solemn, or lifetime, profession.
 Prior to their solemn vows, the monks still in training wear a hooded cloak.
 The cowl is generally worn in conformity with the color of the monk's tunic; other groups which follow the Rule of St. Benedict, e.g., the Camaldolese wearing white.
 (The Camaldolese of Monte Corona, however, always wear a cloak instead of a cowl.)

+Today, cowls are primarily worn by Catholic and Anglican monks when participating in liturgical services.